 Figure 2 illustrates our comparison of SPREE generated processors to the commercial Altera Nios II variations in the performance-area space.
 SPREE's generated processors span the design space between Nios II variations, while allowing more fine-grained microarchitectural customization.
-Processors between 600 and 1600 LEs can be generated with up to 9x difference in performance.
 The figure also shows that SPREE processors remain competitive with the commercial Nios II.
 In fact, one of our generated processors is both smaller and faster than the Nios II/s-hence we examine that processor in greater detail.